High-order regularization dealing with ill-conditioned robot localization problems: Robot localization in 3D environment

 where \\

-and $A = \left[\Delta x_r, \Delta y_r,\Delta z_r \right]$.
-From equation \eqref{ATA_D_xyz}, if some column of $A$ is much smaller than the other columns, for example, $\Delta z_r$ is much smaller than the other two columns, there are some small entries in $A^T A$, which causes the smallest eigenvalue of $A^T A$.
+and $A = \left[\Delta x_a, \Delta y_a,\Delta z_a \right]$.
+From equation \eqref{ATA_D_xyz}, if some column of $A$ is much smaller than the other columns, for example, $\Delta z_a$ is much smaller than the other two columns, there are some small entries in $A^T A$, which causes the smallest eigenvalue of $A^T A$.
 This situation often arises in indoor robot localization problems as the height of a room and the width of a narrow corridor in a building are fixed and much smaller than the value in the other dimensions.
 In these cases, the localization problems become ill-conditioned problems.
-Therefore, the position estimation of the robot should be calculated by the high-order regularization method.
+Therefore, the position estimation of the robot is better calculated using the high-order regularization method.

 To obtain the bias of the HR solutions, one way is to calculate the mean of the difference between every HR solution and LS solution from the start of the estimation process $t=t_0$ to the current instant $t=t_c$.
 However, to make sure the estimation of the bias of HR solutions is as accurate as possible, we propose an algorithm based on a sliding window to calculate the difference between the HR solutions and LS solutions.
-By using the sliding window $W$, which includes $\Delta x(t), t = t_c-l+1,...,t_c $, we can only consider the mean of differences $\Delta x(t)$ between $l$ HR solutions and $l$ LS solutions from instant $t=t_c-l+1$ to the current instant $t=t_c$.
-Therefore, we only need to consider the latest $l$ measurements of $b$ and assume that in this time interval, the error of $b$ is a zero mean white noise and $l$ large enough.
-The biased corrected algorithm based on a sliding window is given as follows.
+By using the sliding window $W$, which includes $\Delta x(t), t = t_c-l+1,...,t_c $, we consider the mean of differences $\Delta x(t)$ between $l$ HR solutions and $l$ LS solutions from instant $t=t_c-l+1$ to the current instant $t=t_c$.
+Therefore, we only need to consider the latest $l$ measurements of $b$ and assume that in this time interval, the error of $b$ is a zero mean white noise and $l$ is large enough.
+The bias correction algorithm based on a sliding window is given as Algorithm \ref{alg:sliding_window_bias}.

-The robot localization process is shown in Fig. \ref{robot_localization_using_anchors}.
-In Fig. \ref{robot_localization_using_anchors}, a robot moves continuously along a route.
-The distances between anchors and the robot are given by a tag, which is a distance measurement sensor equipped with the robot.
-The positions of the robot in different instants can be obtained by using distance measurements.
+A range of problems, whose observation set and variable set are used to construct nonlinear residual functions \cite{bertoni2022perceiving,qin2018vins,li2022diversified,han2023rda,dümbgen2023safe,dong2023trajectory,guizilini2022learning,lv2022observability}, are solved by the Gauss-Newton method.
+Consider that the object function of the problems constructed from the residual functions is described as

+where the variables $x$ are poses, positions of the robot, or any other parameters of interest, $\|x\|^2_Q= x^TQx$, and $Q$ is a weight matrix, normally the inverse of the covariance matrix associated with the measurement noise.
+By leveraging the Gauss-Newton method, the problems \eqref{slam_residual_problem} are solved by solving the following problem